 The Obama campaign has released a three-page statement outlining its general support and strategy for NASA.
 In the statement, President Obama says that he is “100 percent committed to the mission of NASA and its future … because broadening our capabilities in space will continue to serve our society in ways that we can scarcely imagine.”
 The statement also outlines key goals met by NASA while under the general leadership of the Obama administration, including the extension of the operating life of the International Space Station beyond 2016, supporting America’s commercial space industry, as well as pushing to have more science done aboard the ISS.

 The statement is divided into 4 key areas:

 - General investments in science through NASA, and

 - Next generation of spaceflight

 Although this statement from the Obama administration shows support and pride for the recent NASA activities, including the successful landing of the Mars Science Laboratory “Curiosity” rover on the surface of Mars, it does not offer any new information relating to the reduction of NASA’s budget by 0.3 percent in FY2013.
 This budget decrease overwhelmingly affected NASA’s Mars Exploration Program, reducing it by $261 million.
 Congress will begin addressing the FY2013 budget, and the NASA budget in particular, later this year.
-They will be approving or disapproving various Obama administration budget suggestions.
+They will be approving various Obama administration budget suggestions.
 NASA may yet receive more cuts or more funding than expected.
 In the meantime, the Obama administration has apparently chosen not to mention the 0.3 percent NASA budget reduction at this point in the campaign.